The following three base system business rules still use the legacy calDateDiff() function.

 Note that some of the Business duration and Business resolve time entries are incorrect.

-If you are able to upgrade, review the Fixed In field to determine the versions with a permanent fix.
+If you are able to upgrade, review the Fixed In field to determine the versions with the core fix deployed (glide/src/com/glide/schedule/GlideCalendar.java).
+The fix does not retroactively update previously calculated business duration on Tasks/Incidents, but the business rules will invoke the new core code.

 Use the workaround described below for Enterprise instances that cannot be upgraded yet.
 This is not applicable to Express instances.